nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `findall KEYWORD`

-\*`TAG` and `STATUS` attributes as they have their own seperate commands for searching.
+\*`TAG` and `STATUS` attributes as they have their own separate commands for searching.
 \*Does not parse through tasklist and transactions (For future extensions).

 The user can search for any attribute and if it matches with any Person, that person will be listed.

 - The search is case-insensitive. e.g `u` will match `U`
 - The search will match with any attribute
-- Persons matching the search will be returned
+- Persons matching the search will be returned:
   Example 1: `findall NAME`: `findall John` will return contacts with gender attributes that contains the keyword like `John Doe` and `John The Builder`
   Example 2: `findall ADDRESS`: `findall Blk 30` will return contacts with address attributes that contains the keyword like `Blk 16 Hello Drive` and `Blk Goodbye Drive`
   Applicable for all the following attributes in a person's details: `NAME GENDER PHONE_NUMBER EMAIL COMPANY LOCATION OCCUPATION JOBTITLE ADDRESS`

 ### Finding a contact and their transactions list: `findtxn`